josephg/sharedb/docs/WireProtocol.md

 - You already have a cached document snapshot.
 Pass no flags.
 Send the known type & version number in the open request.
 The client should automatically catch up to the current document version.

 Open requests can also be combined with `create` messages.
 In this case, the server will automatically create the document if it does not exist.
 In this case, the type must be specified.

+An open request is always followed by an **open response**.
+The open response contains:

+- (*byte*) **Open flags**.
+In a response, these flags indicate whether a snapshot is being given to the client and whether the document was actually created.
+- (*uint32*) Open **version**.
+This is the version at which the client has opened the document.
+If the server is storing the document at a more recent version, the intervening operations will be sent to the client in the normal way after the open response.
+- If the open response has the *snapshot flag* set (0x1), the open response then contains a document snapshot.
+This contains:
+-- (*string*) **docType**: This is `text` for text documents.
+-- (*uint64*) **ctime**: The document's creation time, given in MS since the epoch.
+-- (*uint64*) **mtime**: The document's last modified time, given in MS since the epoch.
+-- (*doc*) The actual document.
+The format of this data is type-dependant.
+Text documents are sent as a null-terminated string.

 Errors: